ajdotnet/display-settings/README.md

 The current feature set is as follows:
 - get current and available resolutions
 - set current resolution
+- get and address available screens for multi-monitor configurations
+- localizations for en-US and de-DE.

 ### Command line